Andre-Pham/LimeApp/README.md

 * For iPhone, requires iOS 15.0 or later
 * For iPad, requires iPadOS 15.0 or later
+* For Mac, requires macOS 12.0 or later and a Mac with Apple M1 chip or later
 * Supports both light mode and dark mode
 * English only